The Out-of-Towners (1970 film)

 The Out-of-Towners is a 1970 American comedy film written by Neil Simon, directed by Arthur Hiller, and starring Jack Lemmon and Sandy Dennis.
-It was released by Paramount Pictures on May 28, 1970.
+It was produced through Lemmon's Jalem Productions and released by Paramount Pictures on May 28, 1970.
 The film centers on the many troubles George and Gwen Kellerman encounter as they travel from their home in suburban Ohio to New York City, where George, a sales executive, has a job interview.

 Plot

 The plot revolves around Gwen and George Kellerman, whose company has invited him to interview for a possible job promotion in New York City.
 From the moment they depart their home town of Twin Oaks, Ohio, the couple suffers nearly every indignity out-of-towners possibly could experience: Heavy air traffic and dense fog forces their flight to circle around JFK Airport and the New York skyline for hours before finally being rerouted to Boston's Logan Airport, where they discover their luggage – in which George's ulcer medication and Gwen's extra cash are packed – was left behind.